 Key Ingredients and Substitutions

-- Maple syrup: provides natural sweetness and a hint of caramel-like goodness to balance out the flavors.
+- Pure maple syrup provides natural sweetness and a hint of caramel-like goodness to balance out the flavors.
 You can substitute with another natural sweetener like honey or date syrup.
-Coconut sugar will not work in this recipe.
+I find coconut sugar will not work in this recipe.

-- Raw cacao powder: (or natural cocoa powder) the key to getting that deep, chocolatey taste we all crave in brownies.
+- Raw cacao powder (or natural cocoa powder) is the key to getting that deep, chocolatey taste we all crave in brownies.
+No need for almond flour, oat flour or coconut flour.

 For nut-free brownies substitute with tahini or sunflower seed butter in place of nut butter.